Make a payment

 If you wish to pay monthly your payment must be in advance.
 You must pay the correct rent regularly and on time.

 Direct Debit – Paying by Direct Debit is the easiest way to pay your rent and service charges if you have a bank or building society account.
-You can choose to pay weekly, twice monthly, monthly or calendar monthly on any date.
+You can choose to pay weekly, fortnightly, four weekly or per calendar month on any date.

 If the rent you pay alters, the bank will be notified of the new amount automatically.
 You will be notified about the change in writing at the same time.